Hypergraph matrix models and generating functions: Introduction

 We call $g$ the genus, since when $m=1$ it agrees with the genus of the surface underlying the map.
 The series $\sG^{(m)}_{g}$ are our basic objects of study.
 More examples can be found in Appendix \ref{app}.

 We remark that the series $\sG^{(m)}_{0}$ were already essentially computed in \cite{gencat}.
 Indeed, we have

 where $C_{v}^{(m)}$ is a \emph{hypergraph Catalan number} \cite[Definition 2.5]{gencat}.

 We are almost ready to state our results, but before we do we must recall work of Wright \cite{wright1}, whose results inspired ours.
 Let $V (G)$ (respectively, $E (G)$) be the vertices (resp., edges) of $G$, and let $v (G) = |V (G)|$ (resp., $e (G) = |E (G)|$).
 The \emph{excess} of $G$ is defined to be $e (G)-v (G)$.
 Wright studied generating functions of connected graphs of fixed excess.
-This work was revisited by Janson--Knuth--\L uczak--Pittel \cite{jklp}, at least for excesses $\leq 1$; other expositions appear in Flajolet--Sedgewick \cite[II.5]{fs} and Dubrovnin--Yang--Zagier \cite[\S 3.1]{dyz}.(\footnote{The authors of \cite{dyz} do not explicitly refer to Wright's work, but they do prove the relevant results we need.})
+This work was revisited by Janson--Knuth--\L uczak--Pittel \cite{jklp}, at least for excesses $\leq 1$; other expositions appear in Flajolet--Sedgewick \cite[II.5]{fs} and Dubrovin--Yang--Zagier \cite[\S 3.1]{dyz}.(\footnote{The authors of \cite{dyz} do not explicitly refer to Wright's work, but they do prove the relevant results we need.}) In the study of maps Wright's method is called the method of \emph{scheme decompositions} and is due to Chapuy--Marcus--Schaeffer \cite{cms}; for more about this see \S\ref{ss:schemes}.

 For $g\geq 0$ let $\Gamma(g)$ be the set of connected graphs $G$ with first Betti number $g$.
 The quantity $g$ is called the \emph{loop number} in the physics literature; it exceeds the excess by 1: $ g = e (G) - v (G) + 1$.
 Let $\Aut G$ be the full automorphism group of $G$ generated by permuting vertices and parallel edges, as well as flipping and permuting loops.
 We consider the generating function